Zoegp/zoegp.github.io/leafbyte-faqs.md

 Send an email to [leafbyte@zoegp.science](mailto:leafbyte@zoegp.science).
 If the problem is a bug, please include your iOS version, device model, and exactly what actions you were performing in the app when the bug happened.
 Without this information, we will have a hard time fixing the bug.

 ##### How has the app changed in different versions?
+You can see your version number in the settings.

 1.0.0 (Nov 6, 2018)
 * Original release